yale-swe/f22-yalenav/server/README.md

 | └── passport.ts
 ```

 These help get our application up and running.
-It's worth noting that – aside from `passport`, which bears our code that enables the app to integrate with [CAS](https://github.com/yale-swe/passport-cas) – the large majority of these files were provided by [MERN Example App](https://github.com/yale-swe/mern-example-app).
+It's worth noting that – aside from `passport`, the code that enables the app to integrate with [CAS](https://github.com/yale-swe/passport-cas) – the large majority of these files were provided by [MERN Example App](https://github.com/yale-swe/mern-example-app).
 For a closer look, we encourage you to check their walkthrough.

 ### 🤲 Auxiliary & data (`utils`, `data`)